 For, as political scientist Matt Glassman (2018) has stated: "Presidents compete with numerous actors — Congress, the courts, interest groups, political appointees in the departments and agencies, and career civil servants — for influence over public policy.
 The president must rely on his informal ability to convince other political actors it is in their interest to go along with him, or at least not stand in his way."

 Taken collectively, the powers given to the President by the Constitution combined with the ways a person in that office can energize public opinion to support policies give a President enormous influences over national and state government and the country as a whole.

 What powers does a President actually have?

-As President, Donald Trump and his advisors including Attorney General William Barr have claimed virtually unlimited Presidential power, citing what is known as the unitary executive theory.
-Under this theory, the President, rather than being the head of one of the three co-equal branches of government, is at the top of a institutional hierachy of power.
+As President, Donald Trump and his advisors, including Attorney General William Barr, claimed virtually unlimited Presidential power, citing what is known as the unitary executive theory.
+Under this theory, the President is at the top of a institutional hierarchy of power, rather than being the head of one of the three co-equal branches of government.

 Using the unitary executive theory, Trump refused to release his tax records to Congressional committees or federal prosecutors in New York who were looking into possible campaign law violations by the President and his election committee.

 The Supreme Court has also limited the President's use of executive privilege, a policy that says a President and his close advisors do not have to disclose to Congress or the courts documents, testimonies or discussions they had concerning national or international policies.